About our Program

-Our program was established in 2007 to help Seattle refugees and immigrants continue their education after high school, so they may more fully join our community and help to support their families.
-We offer financial scholarships for college or vocational education, and ongoing mentoring.
-Any student who starts their education in Seattle at the World School and graduates from any Seattle public high school is eligible to apply.
+Our program began in 2007 to help Seattle refugees and immigrants continue their education after high school, so they may more fully join our community and help to support their families.
+We continue to offer financial scholarships for college or vocational education, and ongoing mentoring.
+Any student who starts in Seattle at the World School and graduates from any Seattle public high school is eligible to apply.

 We provide ongoing funding throughout a student’s education.
 Students can reapply each year.
-Even if a student receives adequate financial aid or other scholarships so that they do not need additional funds, they may still participate in the mentoring program.
+Students with adequate financial aid or scholarships from other sources may still participate in the mentoring program.

 The program is totally volunteer-run, so ALL funds raised go directly to students.
 We raise funds through direct donations and sales of our “Art Cards for Scholarships”.
-Each year we disburse all the funds raised that year to our awardees.
-We help students with unmet needs for tuition, books, supplies, laptops, transportation, and other basics for community college, university, or vocational school.
+Each year, we disburse all the funds raised that year to our awardees.
+We help students with tuition, books, supplies, laptops, tools, and transportation.

 We collaborate with and learn from other college access and persistence programs, including CAN (College Access Now), College Bound, College Success Foundation, Fostering Scholars, Juma, the Seattle College Access Network, and faculty at the University of Washington’s and Seattle University’s Education Departments.

 Applications for 2018-19 will be available by March 15, 2018, and due in May.

 Who We Serve